freeman-lab/gl-scene/README.md

 #### selections

 You can select shapes and lights by their `id` or `class` and manipulate them, with methods inspired by the visualization library `d3`.
-For example, the following would move the `orange` shape and increase the brightness of all `glow` lights:
+For example, the following would reposition the `orange` shape and increase the brightness of all `glow` lights:

 ```javascript
 scene.select('#orange').position([-5, -5, 8])